How to build an LLM-powered ChatBot with Streamlit

 4. Session state

-Initialize the chatbot by giving it a starter message at the first app run:
+Initialize the chatbot by with messages session state and giving it a starter message at the first app run:

 Here, past denotes the human user's input and generated indicates the bot's response.